 Follow the same steps for the Last name and Email fields except you’ll want to select the corresponding token for each.
-For example, choose the Last Name token for the Last name field and the Email Address token for the Email field.
+For example, choose the Last Name token for the Last name field and Your Email token for the Email field.

-13. So, for the Username field, select the Email Address token.
+17. For the Username field, select Your Email token.

 For the password, we want the user to reset it before logging in for the first time.
 We’ll get to that in a bit.

-16. Keep the default Subscriber selected for the Roles field.
+20. Keep the default Subscriber selected for the Role field.

 When you’re done, your new user data form should look like this.

-20. Under the Set user data section, click on Add action next to the lightning bolt icon.
+24. Under the user data section, click on email address.